 On the application form, a link is provided to a list of NUI Galway academic coordinators; students should consult this list and not simply give the name of an International Office staff member as academic coordinator, unless they are coming to us on general, faculty-wide agreements with the Universities of Malta, Uppsala or Utrecht, in which case the International Affairs Officer acts as coordinator.

 Please emphasise to your students the importance of respecting our application deadlines.
-We will close our online system at midnight on 31st May, so all applications for semester 1 or full year study must be submitted by then.
+We will close our online system at midnight on the deadline date, so all applications for must be submitted by then.
 With such huge volumes of incoming students, late applications always caused substantial problems for us at a very busy time of year, since they had to be dealt with on an individual basis after all the other student data had been exported collectively to our central records system.
 With our new system, there is no facility for late applications.
-We expect that students will be able to submit their applications within the three-month time frame from February until the deadline.
-The deadline for semester 2 applications will be 31st October, and semester 2 nominees will be contacted separately later in the year to invite them to apply.
+Completing the application form takes only a few minutes, so we do not anticipate students having difficulty meeting the deadline.

 In the Sciences, Engineering, Information Technology and Medicine, however, students will need to provide full details of their academic background, as it will be necessary for the relevant faculty here at NUI Galway to review this information in order to ensure that the students have the appropriate knowledge and experience to follow the courses they wish to take.
-These students should liaise directly with the appropriate NUI Galway Erasmus academic coordinators before 31st May, as per the instructions they will receive from us when they make their online application.
+These students should liaise directly with the appropriate NUI Galway Erasmus academic coordinators before the application deadline, as per the instructions they will receive from us when they make their online application.

 Visas for non-EU nationals

 If some of your students will need a visa to enter Ireland, please bear in mind that the process may take six to eight weeks, and encourage them to start making their application in good time.
 They will find useful information on the INIS website (click on "visas").